All Episodes

 You have this situation.

-You're not gonna round up all these people.
+You're not going to round up all these people.

-It's not ICE going after the drug cartels or MC.
+It's not ICE going after the drug cartels or anything.

-That is the of the African picker in the middle of the night.
+That is the apricot picker in the middle of the night.

-But the the difference is is that we are a nation of laws.
+But the difference is that we are a nation of laws.

-The one person and I would argue that what Donald Trump did with Obama didn't do, uh there was separation of families under Obama and under George W. Bush.
+The one person, and I would argue that what Donald Trump did, what Obama didn't do, there was separation of families under Obama and under George W. Bush.

-And it was it was Donald Trump that stopped it.
+And it was Donald Trump that stopped it.

-I I I think that the uh the election of 2016 mattered.
+I think that the election of 2016 mattered.

 Elections matter.